Ray Ilott

-Ray Ilott (11 January 1948 - 27 November 2016), was an Australian former association footballer.
+Ray Ilott (11 January 1948 – 27 November 2016), was an Australian association footballer.

 Playing career

 Club career

 Ilott was briefly on the books of Football League Division Two team Leyton Orient before playing for a number of English non-league teams.
 Between 1968 and 1970 he played 40 times for Cheshunt before announcing he was emigrating to Australia.

 After arriving in Australia in 1970, Ilott played for Ascot in the Western Australia State League.

 State career

 Ilott played 32 times for Western Australia.

 International career

 Ilott played four full international matches for Australia in 1975, all against the USSR.